solislemuslab/solislemuslab.github.io/pages/people.md

 ---

 ### <a name="past"></a>Past members
+- [Yunyi Shen](https://yunyishen.ml) (MS Statistics, Wildlife Ecology, UW-Madison 2021) worked on graphical selection of Gaussian chain graph models using Bayesian LASSO and Spike-and-Slab LASSO methods, their theories, interpretations and applications in microbiome.
+He is attending EECS PhD program at MIT affiliated with LIDS.
 - [Nicole Athanasiou](https://github.com/nathanasiou) (BS Applied Mathematics, Statistics, Environmental Studies, UW-Madison 2021) created interactive web application for biologists to determine their sample size in experiments.
 - [Shengwen Yang](https://www.shengwenyang.com/) (MS Data Science, UW-Madison 2021) worked on the symmetry preserving Neural Network models for phylogenetic inference.
 - [Yuren Sun](https://yurensun.github.io/) (BS Computer Science, Mathematics, and Economics, UW-Madison 2021) worked on the applications of neural network models in the classifications of animals and pseudomonas sequence data.
 She will attend MSCS program at Stanford University in Fall 2022.